Missing teeth can affect every aspect of your daily life, causing pain and embarrassment and interfering with normal function.

 Sufficient jawbone tissue is needed to support dental implants.
 Patients who have suffered bone atrophy may need to undergo bone grafting to restore their candidacy.

-Conditions such as diabetes and autoimmune diseases can also affect the healing process, increasing your risk of complications.
+Conditions such as diabetes and other autoimmune diseases can also affect the healing process, increasing your risk of complications.
 It is important that these conditions are controlled before you receive dental implants.

-Periodontal disease can weaken the delicate gums and surrounding tissues.
+Periodontal disease can weaken the gums and surrounding tissues.
 For this reason, it is imperative that you receive treatment before undergoing dental implant surgery.

 Discouraged by the timeline for implant-supported restorations?